stevnw/flashcards/README.md

 ### Data set organisation

 See the Alt folder first, there are a few language options also from the same place I got the Polish dataset.
+There is also a python script to turn other datasets from the same site into the correct form needed.

 Use a .tsv named "sentences.tsv"